fruitstudios/linkit/README.md

 # Linkit plugin for Craft

-One link field to replace them all, a Multi-purpose link fieldtype for Craft CMS.
+One link field to replace them all, a multi-purpose link fieldtype for Craft CMS.

 This plugin adds a fieldtype which links to all sorts of stuff, Linkit can currently link to: